juju/docs/src/en/commands.md

    **Details:**

-   Output includes the name of the charm used to deploy the service and a listing of the service-specific configuration settings.
+   Output includes the name of the charm used to deploy the application and a listing of the application-specific configuration settings.

-   See `juju status` for service names.
+   See `juju status` for application names.

    **Examples:**